-As of June 1, 2015

-Compiled by Richard W. Meyer, Attorney at Law
+June 25, 2015 Final Report Compiled by Richard W. Meyer, Attorney at Law

-Last-day-of-session report:
+Final end-of-session summary:

-This last day of the 84th Texas Legislature Regular Session begins the task of sorting the bills that passed or did not, what issues and ideas are worth highlighting, and the new laws and policies ahead that need to be reviewed to stay informed.
-This summary will be updated after the Governor's period to sign or veto bills has passed, but it will not change a lot.
+Adjournment of the 84th Texas Legislature Regular Session on June 1 began the task of sorting the bills that passed or did not, which issues and ideas are worth highlighting, and the new laws and policies ahead that need to be reviewed to stay informed.

-Bills that now have passed the House and Senate and have been signed by the Governor are in bold, underscored, and noted below as follows: SB 975 PASSED.
+Bills that passed the Texas House and Senate and were signed by the governor (or simply "filed' without his signature) are in bold, underscored, and noted below as follows: HB 975 PASSED.
 The date the legislation is effective is also indicated.
+Of the 6,300 bills filed, 1,332 were passed and sent to the governor, who vetoed only 42 bills.